 Submitted proposals from faculty members will be reviewed and evaluated by the interdisciplinary Faculty-Student Collaboration Award Committee (FSCAC), which is an all-faculty sub-committee of the Faculty-Student Collaboration Program Council.
-It is chaired by the Director of Faculty-Student Collaborative Activity and MUSE, Benny Chan, and includes faculty representation from each School.
-The current members includes Curt Elderkin (School of Science), Trina Gipson-Jones (School of Nursing, Health, and Exercise Science), Jarret Crawford (School of Humanities and Social Sciences), Annie Nicolosi (School of the Humanities and Social Sciences, Humanities), Donka Mirtcheva (School of Business), Jerry Petroff (School of Education), John Pollock (School of Arts and Communication), and Karen Yan (School of Engineering).
+It is chaired by the Director of Faculty-Student Scholarly and Creative Collaborative Activity and MUSE, Jarret Crawford, and strives to include faculty representation from each School.
+The current members include Curt Elderkin (School of Science), Connie Kartoz (School of Nursing, Health, and Exercise Science), Jerry Petroff (School of Education), Susan Ryan (School of Arts and Communication), and Anthony Deese (School of Engineering).
+(At the time of RFP posting, no faculty from the Schools of Business or Humanities and Social Sciences had self-nominated for a seat on the Program Council.)